blinkchain/Proof-of-Concept-Yellowpaper/README.md

 # Transaction Validation
 These validations are done when transactions arrive in Local-Mempool waiting to be binded in the next block the producer mints.
 ## Client-Witness & Vanity Validation
-**💡 Blink Clients** In Blinkchain, to enforce decentralized regulation and proper taxation, in chain level, it will not be advised to store regional verification, tax slabs, etc. To avoid various scalability issues, Blinkchain offloads verification to Client Wallets.
+**💡 Blink Clients** In Blinkchain, to enforce decentralized regulation and proper taxation, in chain level, it will not be advised to store regional verification etc. To avoid various scalability issues, Blinkchain offloads verification to Client Wallets.
 Each wallet client have to sign their users transactions to identify themselves.
 Clients are responsible for fact-checking regionality, type, etc whereas Blinkchain only approves on Client's reputation.
 There'll be dishonesty approaches on data, tax evasion, these clients reputations are maintained similar to a Oracle Reputation discussed in Oracle section of Whitepaper.
 Thus when a client looses it's reputation it looses its authority to its user transactions.
 Users can move to different platforms with their private keys which are reputable.
 Hence, only reputable client wallet's transactions only will be accepted on chain.
 These wallets can add tax_slab (gains tax only) validated by producers for every transaction, while the government can look for client's malpractice in the public ledger.
 Thus, Blinkchain acts as a settlement layer and provides flexibility to governments to regulate client wallet applications.

 **💡 Vanity Addresses** In Blinkchain, to identify a regional and type of wallet, the nodes require vanity prefixes that will be predefined and whitelisted denoting each country.
 Each country will be added upon a proposal that will require selected bandwidth proof owners of the running epoch to sign and publish the transaction which will add new vanity representing its government's wallet address and tax slab (gains tax only) for the prefix.
 This sign shall include the government wallet id and the DAO's signature.